-- Pre-registration begins April 5.
-Please make an appointment with your Advisor as soon as possible to pick your courses and obtain your Web Registration (ALT) PIN.
+Pre-registration begins Oct.
+23rd.
+Please make an appointment with your Advisor for that week to pick your Spring courses and obtain your Web Registration (ALT) PIN.

-- Summer online registration for all Undergraduate students, regardless of class year or credits earned, begins Sunday, April 11 at 10 p.m.
+- On-line Registration for Intersession 2024 for ALL students, regardless of class year or credits earned, begins Sunday, Oct.
+29 at 10:00 p.m.

-- Online Registration for all two-semester first-year students begins Tuesday, April 20 at 10 p.m.
+- Online Registration for ALL Freshmen begins Tuesday, Nov.
+7 at 10 p.m.

-- MBA, Nursing, Engineering Management, Electrical Engineering, and Mechanical Engineering
+- MBA, Engineering Management, Electrical Engineering, and Mechanical Engineering

-- Creative Writing registration will be processed automatically by the department prior to the June Residency.
+- Registration will be processed automatically by the department (prior to the January Residency for Creative Writing).

 - Graduate Education Programs Registration